Sage-Bionetworks/sage-monorepo/docs/develop-on-a-remote-host.md

 Accessing the apps and services using the IP address of the remote host won't work, unless you replace the feature `docker-in-docker` by `docker-from-docker`.
-In this case, `localhost` can not longer be used to access the apps and services.
+In this case, `localhost` can no longer be used to access the apps and services.

 ## Uploading files